tomahawkins/volleyball/strategy.md

 ## Learn with Critical Thinking

 Lots of YouTube videos.
-Identifiy the good advice from the bad.
+Identify the good advice from the bad.
 Both are useful.